 D1.
 Are there free and independent media?
 1 / 4

-While the constitution provides for freedom of speech and the press, the government’s respect for such freedoms is limited in practice.
-The government routinely pressures, threatens, or incarcerates journalists.
-In January 2017, Ghys Fortuné Dombé Bemba, editor of Talassa, a privately owned newspaper, was arrested after publishing a statement by a former Pool rebel leader.
-He remained in prison at year's end.
-In March, the government detained two Italian journalists investigating corruption allegations against a member of the president's family for three days.
+While the constitution provides for freedom of speech and press, the government routinely pressures, threatens, and incarcerates journalists.
+In 2017, Ghys Fortuné Dombé Bemba, editor of Talassa, an independent newspaper, was arrested after publishing a statement by a former Pool rebel leader.
+He was provisionally released in July 2018 after 18 months’ imprisonment, reportedly due to his deteriorating health, but still faces charges of “complicity in threats to state security.”
+In June 2018, the government detained journalist Fortunat Ngolali after a member of the ruling PCT accused him of leaking a recording of a meeting between a PCT leader and Congolese youths.
+He was released without charge after 48 hours.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 3 / 4

-Religious freedom is generally respected, though in 2015, the government banned the wearing of the niqab, the full face veil, in public, citing concerns about security and terrorism.
+Although religious freedom is generally respected, pastors are reticent to make statements that could be construed as hostile to the Sassou Nguesso government.
+In 2015, the government banned the wearing of the niqab, the full face veil, in public, citing concerns about security and terrorism.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 1 / 4